thementat42/Manganese/docs/03_control_flow.md

 Loops allow a piece of code to be executed repeatedly while some condition remains true.

-Loops can be exited early using a `break` statement or have iterations skipped using `skip`.
+Loops can be exited early using a `break` statement or have iterations skipped using `continue`.

 ### === For Loops and Repeat loops ===